Elvire Jan 1904-1996 🎈

 Dimensions with frame 57x75 cm

-Provenance: Private collection from Eastern France.
+Provenance: Private collection, Eastern France.

 Until 1949, her style remained in the spirit of the New School of Paris.
 Subsequently, she contributed to the emergence of post-war French Abstraction.
-She was close to BAZAINE, BERTHOLLE, LE MOAL, MANESSIER.
+She was close to BAZAINE, BERTHOLLE, LE MOAL, and MANESSIER.

 From 1970 onwards, she developed a tendency towards monochrome: "her palette, once more complex, evolved towards large, simple harmonies, no less rich but almost monochrome...".
 Jean Bazaine.